 350-yard straight-but-sneaky par-4 hole.
 Hit it twice or three times to the green, two or one putt and walk away happy!
 Birdies do win skins!

-Long par-4, dogleg right, from the whites.
-Some golfers think it's easier from the blues.
+Long par-4, dogleg right, from the blues.
+Some golfers think it's easier from the blacks.
 Reds get a fair advantage.
 Once you get to the green, always stay below the hole!
 That allows putting up hill.

 Of the four par-3 holes, this hole is birdied most often.
 The flattest green on the course, it offers a great skin opportunity.
 Two bunkers on either side guard the green.
-There's also a false fronted bunker placed on the left-front of the green.
+There's also a false fronted bunker to the left-front of the green while a third bunker protects the front-left corner of the green, a well-placed shot sets up for an easy birdie.
 While a well-struck ball won't come near it, it does offer a confusing visual.

 This short par-5 starts this course's version of "Amen Corner."
 With out-of-bounds all the way down the left side, and bunkers and trees down the right, you're offered a great risk/reward.
 During the summer the rows of 80-foot oak trees and sprinkling of cherry trees have overhanging limbs just waiting for your shot to fly a little too high.
 Shot creativity is at a premium.
 If you stay clean you have a great birdie or par chance.
 However, any errant shot and you can be looking at bogie or worse.
 This hole often begins the separation of the herd!